few-far/stacheless/README.md

 > A fast and scaleable method to store and access Statamic data via a database.

 ## How to Install

-You can search for this addon in the `Tools > Addons` section of the Statamic control panel and click **install**, or run the following command from your project root:

 ``` bash
 composer require few-far/stacheless